 The city's design for Castro Street between El Camino and Miramonte is being built, and it includes the protected bike lanes Safe Mountain View advocated for!
 City Council gave the project its final approval on April 29, 2016 as a consent calendar item.
-Construction is due to begin the first day of summer vacation, 2017, and most of it should wrap up before school resumes in the fall.
+Construction is due to begin the first day of summer vacation, 2017, and most of it should wrap up by spring 2018

 Stay tuned for details on a celebratory ride down the new protected bike lanes possibly in August or September, 2018.

 Three middle school students were struck by motorists in front of Graham Middle School in 2012.
 In response, Mountain View staff came up with a new road design meant to slow cars down, allocate space for cyclists, and enhance pedestrian safety.